Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample2_DetectLastPointAnomaly.md

 ```

 ## Detect anomaly status of the latest data point
-Call the client's `DetectLastPoint` method with the data and get the response.
+Call the client's `DetectUnivariateLastPoint` method with the data and get the response.
 Check the response's `isAnomaly` attribute to determine if the latest data point sent was an anomaly or not.

 ```C# Snippet:DetectLastPointAnomaly
 //detect